Hay fever; Nasal congestion - allergies

 When the immune system inaccurately identifies these substances (allergens) as harmful, an allergic reaction and inflammatory response occurs.

 - The mast cells release inflammatory chemical mediators, such as histamine, that cause atopic symptoms (sneezing, coughing, and wheezing).
-The mast cells continue to produce more inflammatory chemicals that stimulate the production of more IgE antibodies, continuing the allergic process.
+The mast cells continue to produce more inflammatory chemicals that stimulate the production of more IgE antibodies and recruit other inflammatory cells (like eosinophils), continuing the allergic process.

 There are many types of IgE antibodies, and each is associated with a specific allergen.
 This is why some people are allergic to cat dander, while others are not bothered by cats yet are allergic to pollen.
-In allergic rhinitis, the allergic reaction begins when an allergen comes into contact with the mucous membranes in the lining of the nose.
+In allergic rhinitis, the allergic reaction begins when an allergen comes into contact with the mucous membranes that contain mast cells in the lining of the nose.

 Triggers of Seasonal Allergic Rhinitis (Hay Fever)

 Seasonal allergic rhinitis occurs only during periods of intense airborne pollen or spores.
 It is commonly, although inaccurately, called hay fever.
 No fever accompanies this condition, and the allergic response is not dependent on hay.
+(The historical reason for this term is that common pasture grasses, like timothy grass, are sources of hay for animal feed.)
 In general, triggers of seasonal allergy in the U.S. include:

 - Ragweed.
-Ragweed is the main cause of allergic rhinitis in the United States.
-Ragweed season generally lasts from mid-August through the first frost.
+Ragweed is a major cause of allergic rhinitis in the United States.
+Ragweed season generally lasts from mid-August through the first frost in temperate climates.
 One plant can release 1 billion pollen grains during the course of a season.
 Pollen counts are usually highest between 10 a.m. and 3 p.m.

 - Grasses.
-Grass pollen, especially from ryegrass, is another common cause of allergic rhinitis.
+Grass pollen, especially from ryegrass and other common so-called pasture grasses, is another common cause of allergic rhinitis.
 Grasses affect people from late spring to early summer.
-Grass allergies are experienced more in the late afternoon.
+Grass pollen levels tend to be highest in the late afternoon.

 - Tree Pollen.
 Small pollen grains from certain trees usually produce symptoms in the early spring.

 - Mold Spores.
 Mold grows on dead leaves and releases spores into the air.
 They peak in the spring in warmer climates and in the fall in cooler climates.
-In some warmer parts of the United States, they may be prevalent year-round.
+In some warmer parts of the United States, they may be prevalent year-round, and as noted below can be triggers for perennial allergic rhinitis caused by indoor molds.

-- House dust and mites; dust mites, specifically mite feces, are coated with enzymes that contain a powerful allergen
+- House dust mites, specifically mite feces, are coated with enzymes that contain powerful allergens.
+Dust mites thrive in mattresses and upholstered furniture, especially in warmer, humid climates.

 Allergic rhinitis usually first appears in childhood or early adulthood but it can affect people of all ages.